rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 **Modern**

-Modern fonts have straight, flat serifs, with very small or no brackets, vertical stress, and rounded terminals.
+Modern fonts (sometimes called Didone fonts) have straight, flat serifs, with very small or no brackets, vertical stress, and rounded terminals.
 These fonts have a very large contrast and tall x-height.

 Example: [Bodoni Moda](https://fonts.google.com/specimen/Bodoni+Moda)